developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/guide/multisession/index.md

 layout: guide.html
 ---
 ## Overview
-Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB apps at the same time, each accessing different `Config.xml` files with different groups of configuration settings.
-This provides a convenient way to deploy multiple apps and feature-sets that can be toggled without re-launching EB.
+Enterprise Browser 2.5 (and higher) supports the ability to run multiple EB browser windows or tabs at the same time, each accessing different `Config.xml` files with different groups of configuration settings and functions.
+This provides a convenient way to deploy multiple feature-sets that can be toggled without re-launching EB.

-> Multi-session capabilities can be invoked in two ways, each with benefits and drawbacks. **The main drawback common to both is the limitation placed on supported features** (as configured by tags in the `Config.xml` file).
+> Multi-session capabilities can be invoked in two ways, each with unique behaviors. <br> **The main behaviors common to both:<br>
+* **Each supports a subset of feature tags** in the `Config.xml` file<br>
+* **If one EB process is terminated, all are terminated**

 -----

 ### Shortcut Method

+Single process
+(NOT kill one, kill all)
+each with unique behaviors

 The **Shortcut Method** involves creating two or more EB-app shortcuts that can be launched independently, and when run simultaneously appear side-by-side in multiple webview instances (browser tabs).

 ##### ADVANTAGES
 * Apps can be deployed and launched individually, and are combined in browser tabs only when needed.
 * Creation and deployment of shortcuts is simplfied by Zebra's [Shortcut Utility](../ShortcutCreator), a Windows-based tool that supports Android and Windows Mobile/CE targets.

+BEHAVIORS!

 ##### DISADVANTAGES
 * App-page content is persistent; it does not automatically update when the page is revisited.